 We have a very thrilling year ahead of us and are looking forward to sharing it with you!

+The Theatre and Dance Department's season offers a wide range of possibilities for you.
 Our spring productions open with none other than Pulitzer Prize winner Paula Vogel's How I Learned to Drive, directed by PeggyRae Johnson, and runs February 25 through March 1, 2014 7:30 p.m. on Main Stage.
 Focussing on the adult narrator's memories of sexual molestation, the play resist easy labels and simple stereotypes about either the molester or the vistim.

 The Theatre and Dance Production Season concludes with the tradition that began 38 years ago: An Evening of Dance directed by Marcia Murdock assisted by William Seigh on April 23 through 26,2014 7:30 p.m. on Main Stage.